lindenb/gazoduc-nf/workflows/indexcov/README.md

 ## Author

 Pierre Lindenbaum PhD.
 Institut du Thorax.
 44000 Nantes.
-France.
+France

 ## Options

-  * --reference (fasta) indexed fasta reference [REQUIRED]
+  * --reference (fasta) The full path to the indexed fasta reference genome.
+It must be indexed with samtools faidx and with picard CreateSequenceDictionary or samtools dict.
+[REQUIRED]
   * --bams (file) one file containing the paths to the BAM/CRAM [REQUIRED]
   * --mapq (int)  min mapping quality .
 If it's lower than 0 (this is the default) just use the bam index as is.
 Otherwise, rebuild the bai
   * --publishDir (dir) Save output in this directory